Urban animal life

-The generic name is from the Greek aktites (‘living on the coast’), derived from akte (‘coast’), whereas the specific name is from the Greek hupo (‘beneath’), and leukos (‘white’), referring to the whitish belly of this species.
+The specific name is from the Greek hypo (‘beneath’), and leukos (‘white’), referring to the whitish belly of this species.

 In the Nukumanu Islands of Papua New Guinea, the common sandpiper is called matakakoni, meaning ‘the bird that walks a little, then copulates’, referring to the habit of this bird of pumping its hind body up and down while foraging.
 (Source: D.W.
 Hadden, 2004.
 Birds of the northern atolls of the North Solomons Province of Papua New Guinea.
 Notornis.
 51 (2): 91-102)

-The common sandpiper is a rather common winter visitor to Taiwan, often feeding in drainage canals, like this bird in the city of Taichung.
-(Photo copyright © by Kaj Halberg)
+The common sandpiper is a common winter visitor to Taiwan, often encountered along drainage canals, like these birds in the city of Taichung.
+(Photos copyright © by Kaj Halberg)